 Civil cases and criminal cases differ in several areas, including the burden of proof required in each.
 Criminal cases require the plaintiff to prove guilt beyond a reasonable doubt, whereas civil cases only require the plaintiff to prove that it is more likely than not that their version of the facts is true.
 In simple mathematical terms, the burden of proof in a criminal case would require a figure approaching 100% certainty that the defendant is guilty.
 In civil claims, though, the jury only needs to find that it is 51% likely that the plaintiff’s version is true.

 How Can I Prove That I Was Sexually Assaulted?

-There are several different types of evidence that a Dallas personal injury attorney may use to help prove your case, including the following:
+There are several different types of evidence that a sexual abuse lawyer may use to help prove your case, including the following: